 Having grown up watching his father, Hugh Simmons, operate cranes here at ERS, it was a natural fit for Jerry to join the ERS family.
-Jerry started his journey with us 25 years ago as a Preventative Maintenance Mechanic and quickly worked his way up through the ranks.
+Jerry started his journey with us 29 years ago as a Preventative Maintenance Mechanic and quickly worked his way through the ranks.

-Now over 25 years later Jerry has also encouraged his son, Justin Simmons, to join the company.
-Justin has now been with ERS for 2 years and is getting ready to further his education by attending Link-Belt School in Kentucky, just like his father.
+Now, over 29 years later, Jerry has also encouraged his son, Justin Simmons, to join the company.
+Justin has been with ERS for two years and is getting ready to further his education by attending Link-Belt School in Kentucky, just like his father.

-With great appreciation, we commend Jerry Simmons for 25 years of service at ERS.
-We are grateful to him for sharing 25 years of his life and making ERS his home.
-We also send many thanks to his father, for encouraging him to apply all those years ago, and his son for continuing on the Simmons legacy here at ERS.
+With great appreciation, we commend Jerry Simmons for 29 years of service at ERS.
+We are grateful to him for sharing 29 years of his life and making ERS his home.
+We also thank his father for encouraging him to apply all those years ago and his son for continuing on the Simmons legacy here at ERS.
 Thank you, Jerry and the rest of the Simmons Family, for being a part of the E.R.
 Snell Family.